 Colorectal cancer (CRC) is extremely common.
-Symptoms include blood in the stool or change in bowel habits.
+Symptoms include blood in the stool and change in bowel habits.
 Screening is with fecal occult blood testing.
 Diagnosis is by colonoscopy.
-Treatment is surgical resection and chemotherapy for nodal involvement
+Treatment is surgical resection and chemotherapy for nodal involvement.

 Patients in populations with a high incidence of CRC eat low-fiber diets that are high in animal protein, fat, and refined carbohydrates.
 Carcinogens may be ingested in the diet but are more likely produced by bacterial action on dietary substances or biliary or intestinal secretions.
 The exact mechanism is unknown.